geongeorge/i-hate-regex/static/regex/markdown/hyphenwordbreak.md

-This expression will find any lines you have a hyphen to break a word so that it'll fit onto one line.
+This expression will find any lines you have a hyphen to break a word.